cvra/cvra.github.io/technologies/motor_board.md

 Parameters can be read and set over UAVCAN.
 We also implemented a [GUI interface for PID tuning](https://github.com/cvra/robot-software/tree/master/tools/pid-tuner).

+<a name="uavcan"></a>

 # UAVCAN messages

-Each motor board has a unique human-readable name (e.g. right-wheel) that we can use to address it over UAVCAN (by maintaining a key-value pair associating UAVCAN IDs with board names).
+Each motor board has a unique human-readable name (e.g. right-wheel) that we can use to address it over UAVCAN by maintaining a key-value pair associating UAVCAN IDs with board names, just like DNS does for matching internet URLs with IP adresses.
 Communication with the CAN motor boards can be any of the following kinds:

  - Service call to read and set the config,